The mission of the Shoah Memorial

 Activities outside the walls

-More than ever, the Shoah Memorial extends its activity and its work to prevent racism, antisemitism and genocide beyond its walls.
-Exhibitions, meetings, screenings, the province benefits from part of the Memorial’s programming in many cities and educational teams travel to lead workshops in institutions.
-On an international level, the Mémorial also has some of its exhibitions on the road and organises training activities and seminars for teachers and students in order to carry out preventive work against racism, hatred and genocide.
+More than ever, the Shoah Memorial extends its activity and its work of prevention of racism, antisemitism and genocides beyond its walls.
+Exhibitions, meetings, screenings: the province takes advantage of part of the Memorial’s programming in many cities and educational teams travel to lead workshops at the institutions.
+Internationally, the Memorial also makes some of its exhibitions travel and organizes training actions and seminars for teachers and students in order to carry out preventive work against racism, hatred and genocide.

 Learn more

-The children, grandchildren and relatives of the victims of the Shoah can be accompanied and helped in their search for information, whether it is to find a relative from the lists of Jews deported from France or to document a claim for compensation.
-People wishing to provide information or archives can also contact directly the Memorial which also travels to the provinces for archival collections.
+The children, grandchildren and relatives of the victims of the Shoah can be accompanied and helped in their search for information, whether it is to find a relative from the lists of Jews deported from France or to document a compensation claim file.
+People wishing to provide information or give archives can also contact directly the Memorial, which also travels to the provinces for archive collections.

 Speaking group

-The Shoah Memorial welcomes the Georges Devereux Center who organizes, one Sunday per month, a meeting of a group of former hidden children during the Holocaust.
+The Shoah Memorial welcomes the Georges Devereux Center who organizes, one Sunday a month, a meeting of a group of former children hidden during the Holocaust.

-This discussion group is led by the psychologists of the Georges Devereux Center, with the support of the Foundation for the Memory of the Shoah.
+This discussion group is led by psychologists from the Georges Devereux Center, with the support of the Foundation for the Memory of the Shoah.

 Information: